Raff vs Linode (Akamai Cloud): Pricing, Features, and Use Cases

 Raff and Linode are both credible cloud infrastructure options, but they win on different dimensions.

 Linode is the stronger choice if your decision is driven by platform breadth.
-Managed Kubernetes, object storage, App Platform, Quick Deploy Apps, NodeBalancers, and broader geographic coverage are all real advantages for Linode today.
+Managed Kubernetes, managed databases, object storage, App Platform, Quick Deploy Apps, NodeBalancers, and broader geographic coverage are all real advantages for Linode today.

 For most buyers looking specifically at VPS and core cloud infrastructure, the practical takeaway is simple: choose Raff for lower-cost infrastructure and simpler bandwidth economics, or choose Linode for broader cloud platform depth and region reach.